 Inmate records in Arizona usually consist of ID numbers, sentence information, and parole status.
 Correctional facility staff can use these details to determine an inmate’s eligibility for early release from jail or prison.

-With that said, there are many free look-up tools residents can utilize if searching for a jail or prison.
+With that said, there are many free look-up tools AZ residents can utilize if searching for someone in jail or prison.

 To look for an inmate in a county or city jail, a person can input the words “jail search inmate Arizona” into their preferred search engine.
 This brings up websites from sheriff’s offices, police departments, and detention centers.